baco0611/baco0611/README.md

 <br/>

 ## 😶‍🌫️ Networking
-- I am also looking to collaborate on web development projects
+- I am interning as an AI intern in the field of Computer Vision.
+So I would be happy to connect with many people in this field.
 - Connect with me down below!

 <br/>